-It was not these negative factors which caught our attention, but the realization that Search Institute had spend years doing sound research that led to the identification of 40 values, qualities, and experiences that all young people need in their lives to grow, to become caring, competent and responsible adults.
-They called them Developmental Assets and went on to describe in detail how everyone with a healthy interest in young people has the ability help kids acquire tem.
-Their research, undertaken initially in the United States and expanded into Canada in 1998,makes it clear that 'when young people have more of these Development Assets in their lives, they are more likely to succeed in school, show leadership, take care of their health and value diversity and they are less likely to be involved in violence, in using alcohol, tobacco and other drugs and in early sexual activity."
+The answer is Developmental Assets!
+Developmental Assets, created by the Search Institute are 40 values, qualities, and experiences that all young people need to succeed.
+The research makes it clear that “when young people have more of these Development Assets in their lives, they are more likely to succeed in school, show leadership, take care of their health and value diversity and they are less likely to be involved in violence, in using alcohol, tobacco and other drugs and in early sexual activity.”

 From throughout the ranks of police professionals we’re seeing evidence of the willingness and ability of police officers to apply the asset approach in their dealing with children, youth and their families.

 And they’re doing it every day, “One Kid at a Time!”